packedapp/packedtmp/modules/packed/src/main/java/app/packed/bean/lifecycle/Bean-Lifecycle.md

 // Sub folder to Bean????

-// New Hierarchy
+// Skal vi have en Factory Operation, when Inject annotation is used for both
+// Maybe have an factory

 // LifecycleOperation
-//// BeanCreationLifecycleOperation
+//// BeanFactoryLifecycleOperation
-////// BeanFactoryLifecycleOperation  (Maaske bliver de slaaet sammen en?
-Nej vi kan have flere inject men kun en factory
-////// BeanInjectLifecycleOperation
+//// BeanInjectLifecycleOperation
 //// BeanInitializeLifecycleOperation
 //// BeanStartLifecycleOperation
 //// BeanStopLifecycleOperation